Shop the best Black Friday Apple deals including the AirPods Pro, iPad and more

-It’s Black Friday, and if you’re planning to get some great Apple deals, you’re in luck.
+Black Friday 2022 is officially over, but many deals are still happening.
+If you’re still planning to get some great Apple deals, you’re in luck.
 Retailers like Amazon, Target and Best Buy are offering deep discounts, and many of these sales run through Cyber Monday.
 While you can find markdowns throughout the year, nothing matches the volume and depth of Apple’s Black Friday discounts; some, like the Airpods Pro, are even at their lowest price ever.

 SKIP AHEAD Best Black Friday Apple sales to shop now